pinterest pixel

 Here’s what you’ll need to make this biscuit recipe:

 All-purpose flour – I love White Lily brand flour for this recipe.
-It’s made from soft winter wheat, and is known for baking up the best biscuits.
+It’s made from soft winter wheat, and is known for baking up the best Southern biscuits.
 You can use regular all purpose flour, too!

 Baking powder – The most important thing is that your baking powder is fresh, to insure that your biscuits rise well.
 I’m partial to non-GMO Rumford Baking Powder.